 The technology and tools around big data are advancing rapidly, but there aren't necessarily enough people who can operate this technology at an expert level.
 It's much harder to collect, manage, and build actionable reports from big data if your team simply doesn't have the know-how.

 How to Create an Effective Big Data Strategy

-We've tackled the potential problems your business can come across when handling big data, and you might have noticed a pattern in all of them: they stem from a lack of structured processes to collect, manage, and analyze data.
+We've tackled the potential challenges of big data analytics that your business can encounter, and you might have noticed a pattern in all of them: They stem from a lack of structured processes to collect, manage, and analyze data.